rollkit/docs/docs/tutorials/bitcoin.md

 ### Golang

-We will use golang to build and run the Ethermint chain.
+We will use golang to build and run our test networks.
 Install it for AMD with these commands:

 ```bash
 ver="1.19.1"